Aurélie Adam Soule

 Aurélie Adam Soule or Aurélie Adam Soule Zoumarou (born 1984) is a Beninese politician who serves as Minister of Digital Economy and Communications in the Cabinet of Benin.

-Life
+Early life and career

 Soule was born in Nikki in 1984.
 She has a technology based master's degree from Telecom SudParis and a Certificate in Management of Public Policies and Leadership from Syracuse University in New York.
 She worked in France and returned to Benin in 2008.

+Political career

-She was appointed the Minister of Digital Economy and Communications for Benin. in October 2017 by President Patrice Talon.
+Soule was appointed the Minister of Digital Economy and Communications for Benin. in October 2017 by President Patrice Talon.

+In November 2018, United Nations Secretary General António Guterres appointed Soule to the United Nations Task Force on Digital Financing of Sustainable Development Goals, co-chaired by Maria Ramos and Achim Steiner.

-She was elected to chair the ministers of French-speaking nations who are working together to improve their medium and long terms plans for the digital economy in 2019.
+Soule was elected to chair the ministers of French-speaking nations who are working together to improve their medium and long terms plans for the digital economy in 2019.
 Soule encouraged further digitisation supported by UNCTAD in Benin.
-Laws had been written to regulate the e-economy byt they had not been passed.
+Laws had been written to regulate the e-economy but they had not been passed.
 Soule noted that the coronavirus pandemic in 2020 provided an opportunity for further e-commerce.